-Do you want to view AdWords reports in Google Analytics?
-By linking your AdWords account to Google Analytics, you’ll be able to better measure how your advertising campaigns are doing.
-In this article, we’ll show you how to find AdWord reports in Google Analytics so you can see what is happening after someone clicks on your Adwords ads.
+Do you want to view Google Ads reports in Google Analytics?
+By linking your Ads account to Google Analytics, you’ll be able to better measure how your advertising campaigns are doing and make decisions that’ll grow your business.

 Don’t make the mistake of thinking that you are reaching your goal of more subscribers or sales just because people are clicking on your ads.

-Instead, use AdWords reports in Google Analytics to see:
+Instead, use Google Ads reports in Google Analytics to see:

-- which of your ad campaigns are working
+- Which of your ad campaigns are resulting in conversions

 When logged in, you’ll see the Google Analytics homepage, which gives you a good overview of what is going on with your website.

-Now that you know how to find your AdWords reports, let’s take a look at the best ones to analyze.
+Now that you know how to find your Ads reports, let’s take a look at the best ones to analyze.

-The Campaign report is great for seeing how each ad you have is doing.
-You can see things like how many times each ad has been clicked, the total amount you have paid for each ad, and even the cost per click for each individual ad.
+The Campaigns report in Universal Analytics is great for seeing how each campaign you have is doing.
+You can see things like how many times ads in that campaign have been clicked, the total amount you have paid for them, and even the cost per click for the ads in that campaign.

 You can also view other helpful information like:

 - The number of users and sessions initiated